-The 2022 White Marlin Open is just a few weeks away, and organizers are preparing for a record year.
-The pandemic upended plans over the past few years, and the tournament made countless modifications, some of which have become a permanent part of the festivities.
-Now, there is a feeling of normalcy and relief as people can freely enjoy the world’s largest and richest billfish tournament in the White Marlin Capital of the World.
-Founded by Jim Motsko in 1974, the White Marlin Open has evolved but stayed true to its mission of world-class fishing over its 49-year history.
+The 2023 White Marlin Open is just a few weeks away, and organizers are preparing for another record year.
+Founded by Jim Motsko in 1974, the White Marlin Open has evolved but stayed true to its mission of world-class fishing over its 50-year history.

-The tournament will run from August 8 through 12, and hundreds of boats from across the globe will arrive in Ocean City for a chance to hook record-breaking white and blue marlin, tuna, wahoo, and swordfish.
-With prizes totaling $9.2 million in 2021, the fish caught in this tournament are truly life-changing.
-Over its storied history, the tournament has awarded more than $90 million and organizers hope to surpass $10 million alone this year.
+The tournament will run from August 7 through 11, and hundreds of boats from across the globe will arrive in Ocean City for a chance to hook record-breaking white and blue marlin, tuna, wahoo, and swordfish.
+With prizes totaling $9.2 million in 2021 and $8.4 million last year, the fish caught in this tournament are truly life-changing.
+Over its storied history, the tournament has awarded more than $90 million.

-Due to new federal regulations on sharks, specifically a retention limit on mako sharks, the tournament has decided to eliminate its shark category.
+Two years ago, a new federal regulations on sharks, specifically a retention limit on mako sharks, the tournament decided to eliminate its shark category.
 Instead, there will be a swordfish category, as interest in swordfishing soars.
-Tournament organizers do not expect a major impact from the new regulations, as the White Marlin Open only weighs a few sharks, if any, each year.
+And ironically, no swordfish were caught and boated in the 2022 tournament.

 Additional new categories include a heaviest swordfish winner-take-all added entry level and a daily billfish points added entry level for small boats.

-Fishing time is also extended by 30 minutes, kicking off daily at 8 a.m. rather than at 8:30 a.m.
+Fishing time continues to be extended by 30 minutes, kicking off daily at 8 a.m. rather than at 8:30 a.m.

 How Does the Tournament Work?